 The MCFR envisions adding to its public offer, a Prize in the form of a Fellowship in order to reinforce its educational mission and lengthen its social reach.

-|It is an annual award of $ 20,000 for a non-renewable internship of six or twelve months.
+An annual award of $ 20,000 for a non-renewable internship of four months.

-The candidate must be
+The candidate must:

-- Be a Canadian citizen;
+- Be a Canadian citizen or permanent resident

-- Be enrolled in a full-time doctoral program at McGill.
+- Be enrolled in a full-time doctoral program at McGill

 Once awarded, the candidate must:

-- Remain enrolled at the university for the duration of the course;
+- Remain enrolled at the university for the duration of the course

-The Board will appoint a committee for this purpose, which will be responsible for making a recommendation to the rest of the Board members.
+- The Board will appoint a committee for this purpose, which will be responsible for making a recommendation to the rest of the Board members.

-The Board will meet individually with each of the four finalists, as well as review the complete files previously submitted to the MCFR by the partner universities.
+- The Board will meet individually with each of the four finalists, as well as review the complete files previously submitted to the MCFR by the partner universities.

-and the quality of the research and its contribution to the advancement of knowledge in the field of international relations.||35%|
+and the quality of the research and its contribution to the advancement of knowledge in the field of international relations.

-|Academic excellence as demonstrated by transcripts, as well as scholarships, honors and awards received.||20%|
+|Academic excellence as demonstrated by transcripts, as well as scholarships, honours and awards received.||20%|

 To qualify, candidates for the scholarship must submit a complete application package containing the following documents: